 Q: I’m not 21.
 Should I wait until I’m 21 to take the class?
 Will I be able to go to any events?

-A: There are only a small handful of events that require you to be 21.
-The overwhelming majority of our events are for people of all ages.
+A: All of our events are for people of all ages.
 Many of our facilitators aren’t 21!

 Q: I’m shy.
 Will I be forced to share details about my life or sex life?
 Will I be failed if I don’t talk a lot or feel comfortable with certain assignments?